jeso15/Document_Classifier_NLP/README.md

 ## The goal of this Project is to classify documents in a corpus.
 I will train a variety of linear models and
 evaluate each one using 5-fold cross-validation.
-Using my best performing model, I will run inference on a test set and submit the predicted labels.
+Using my best performing model, I will run inference on a test set and show the predicted labels.

 Dataset description:
 The dataset contains five categories (sport, business, politics, entertainment, tech).
 The task is to classify documents to one of these five categories.
 I will be provided with the following datasets: